mixxxdj/manual/source/chapters/advanced_topics.rst

     Adjusts the intensity of the flange effect

     .. deprecated:: v2.0.0
-       This control has been removed without a direct replacement.
-See [Effects Framework](#effects-framework) section instead.
+       This control has been **removed** without a direct replacement.
+Use the :ref:`effects framework <advanced-mixxxcontrols-effects>` instead.

 .. mixxx:control:: [Flanger],lfoDelay